Step 4: Full View

 Should Engineer A and ABC Engineering accept the design-build joint venture invitation and submit a proposal for the same project they peer-reviewed, given the informational asymmetry created by their privileged advisory access?

-Disclose Immediately And Seek Approval Board's choice Disclose the peer review conflict to the state agency immediately upon receiving the design-build invitation, seek explicit agency approval, and implement internal information firewalls separating the peer review team from the proposal development team before submitting a design-build proposal
+O1 Disclose the peer review conflict to the state agency immediately upon receiving the design-build invitation, seek explicit agency approval, and implement internal information firewalls separating the peer review team from the proposal development team before submitting a design-build proposal Board's choice

 Two competing obligations are in tension.
 The Independent Review Integrity and Non-Exploitation of Privileged Access principle holds that knowledge gained in a privileged advisory role must not be leveraged for subsequent competitive advantage, and this duty flows from the professional relationship itself regardless of contractual instruments.
 The Fairness in Professional Competition principle holds that qualified firms should not be arbitrarily excluded from public procurement, and that formal eligibility to compete is a legitimate professional interest.
 The Post-Review Conflict of Interest Avoidance principle and the Agency Disclosure and Approval Obligation further complicate the analysis: the latter conditionally permits participation with informed agency consent, while the former may require categorical abstention when the peer review outputs are directly embedded in the procurement documents.